Getting Them to the Table

 But Paul also has a keen eye for important negotiation lessons we can learn from everyday transactions.
 He once shared a story with me about getting a shoeshine in New York from the man pictured here.

 Midtown Manhattan is packed with street vendors competing to get the attention of pedestrians bustling down the sidewalk.
 Hawkers have just a few seconds to snag a customer before they rush by.
-Paul was mesmerized by this particular guy’s technique.
+Paul was mesmerized by this guy's technique.
+Take a minute to complete this quick survey before reading further.

 As people strode by, the shoeshine fellow would look up from his current customer’s job, make eye contact, and cast out a line as deftly as a fisherman.
 Depending on how he sized up his quarry, he’d choose the bait for his hook: